 Is wisdom tooth removal painful?

 No, it shouldn’t be.
 With proper anesthesia, you should only feel pressure/pushing, not pain.
 If you do feel any sort of “sharpness”, or pain, let your dentist know that you’re not fully numb.
 However, there are many different variables to consider for every patient.
-Be sure to do your research on wisdom tooth removal surgery well in advance to be prepared with questions for your doctor.

 - Mashed potatoes